As we're a supporter-based organisation, we would love your help in making sure that digital rights are protected.

 We also run structured internships in our office which are a great opportunity to gain experience of working at a fast-paced NGO.
 Internships are voluntary, but we pay travel and lunch expenses.
 They help you gain skills and confidence and offer chances to attend events, implement changes, discuss policy development, and publish your findings online.

 Internships are for three days a week for three months (subject to paid employment) from our offices in London.
 You can read the types of internships we offer here, or email firstname.lastname@example.org if you have any questions.
-(There are currently no internship vacancies)
+(We are currently looking for a Local Groups Intern and a Parliamentary & Policy Intern)

 We have many mailing lists which discuss the key issues that we campaign on, organise volunteering and campaigns and to keep you informed on all sorts of digital news.
 There are dedicated groups for technical volunteering, lawyers, who want to help with case work and policy, educators, and academics.
 Join one here to get directly involved in ORG campaigning.